CircuitVerse/Interactive-Book/docs/binary-representation/negative-quantities.md

 {:.quiz}

-1. When using signed two's complement notation, what is the decimal value of 00010001 ?
+1. Using signed two's complement notation,what is the decimal value of 00010001 ?
 	* -47
 	* +37
 	* -149
 	1. +17

-2. When using signed two's complement notation, what is the decimal value of 00010001 ?
+2. Using signed two's complement notation,what is the decimal value of 00010001 ?
 	*  positive
 	* incorrect
 	1. negative